TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

 # Configuring Syscfg

-- Following Syscfg option allows flexibility to configure memory foot print based on required use case like: Number of DMA descriptors and buffering.
+- Following Syscfg options allow flexibility to configure memory foot print based on required use case like: Number of DMA descriptors and buffering.

 - Supported Options with default configuration